 These concepts are common throughout most programming languages, so the information covered in this section can be applied beyond the scope of this course.
 To add to this, if you already have a background in programming, there will be a "syntax recap" that will quickly discuss how to perform each of these actions in Lua specifically, so there is no need to watch every lecture if you already have some related experience, but haven't worked with Lua before.

 After the programming lesson, we will jump right into working with LÖVE, and will create our games throughout the rest of the course.
-We will start with a simple button pressing game, then move on to a top-down shooter, and finish off the course with a physics-based platformer.
+We will start with a simple Shooting Gallery game, then move on to a top-down shooter, and finish off the course with a physics-based platformer.
 By the end, we will cover all of the following game development concepts:

 • Making a playable character